vaibhavimutya/vaibhavimutya.github.io/_posts/2022-04-20-search_engine.md

 ## Lucene Search
 This shows the results based on Lucene indexing.
 There are 20 results displayed based on the search query.
 The parameters shown in the result are link, rank and heading.
 The link is the URL shown in anchor tag so that the user can click to show the corresponding web page.
 Rank shows the rank of the ranking of the result.
 The heading shows the name of the result which is the corresponding web page.
 The rank and heading are shown in bold.
 This shows the results instantaneously.
-You can find the code here (https://github.com/vaibhavimutya/Search-Engine/blob/master/app.js)
+You can find the code [here](https://github.com/vaibhavimutya/Search-Engine/blob/master/app.js).

 ##  Results
 <figure>